 Again, this sounds counterintuitive at first.
 You’re the teacher, and they’re the students.
 Of course you’re going to be the “expert” in most regards, but as a Language Arts teacher, I took this to the extreme too often and, as a result, failed to use some great resources and opportunities.

 I believe in writing with my students.
 I always have, and I probably always will.
 It’s important that my students see that I, too, am a writer and that we are all learning.
 I know the power of modeling the process, but in my first years as a teacher, I thought this meant that I always had to provide the models.
-Creating model writing for everyshutterstock_269516258 skill we learn?
+Creating model writing for every skill we learn?
 That’s exhausting – and unrealistic!
 If I want to enforce the idea that writers are always learning, why on Earth was I always expecting myself to write the “how-to” examples of “good” writing?

 Now I know the value of mentor texts.
 I’m still writing alongside my students, and I still model the process, but now we pull our wisdom from great writers.
 When I need to teach a lesson on writing leads, instead of preparing a list of types of leads, then teaching them to my students one by one and modeling each one as we go, we study texts that we like.
 We pay attention to what hooks our attention and what doesn’t, and we use these texts as tools to teach us how to do it better.